BrettRoper2040/pizzaFinal/tests.md

 Testing: Toggler
 Test: After clicking submit, the submit button will hide itself, then reveal a button that says read sauce
 Result: It took several attempts, but after making a modified version of my toggler function, I was able to make it so that I can toggle multiple elements within the html at once.

+Testing: Main
+Test: A list of ingredients should be created when the user clicks submit, and should add text when the user clicks a button in the makeline class
+Result: Once again this one took some time.
+After researching a bit I found something really helpful- I can convert the results of my document.getElementsbyClassName to an array, and then dynamically create an event listener for clicks on all of those elements.
+This took much longer, but is also much dryer as well.